tdurgasaranya/activity03-mlr/day01-quantitative-explanatory/README.md

     model.
 Remember in Activity 2 that this looked like:

 $$
-\hat{y} = 4.28 + 0.542 \times \texttt{pf\\_expression\\_control}
+\hat{y} = b_0 + b_1 \times x_1
 $$

-Your model here will be slightly different.
+where $b_0$ and $b_1$ were your model parameter estimates.
+Note that your model here will be slightly different.

-7. For each of the estimated parameters (the *y*-intercept, and slope associated with each explanatory variable - three total), interpret these values in the context of this problem.
+7. For each of the estimated parameters (the *y*-intercept and the slopes associated with each explanatory variable - three total), interpret these values in the context of this problem.
 That is, what do they mean for a “non-data” person?

 ## Challenge: 3-D plots